Skip to main content

 Please refer to the English proficiency requirements provided to you during the application process as the most up to date information.

-• Color scan or photo of the biometrics page of your passport, valid for 6 months beyond departure date from your home country.
+Color scan or photo of the biometrics page of your passport, valid for 6 months beyond your intended period of stay or the program end date.

 Please refer to the documentation requirements provided to you during the application process as the most up to date information.